Ekediee/ML_Pipeline_for_Predicting_Linear_B-cell_Epitopes/README.md

 Special thanks to the team behind **ESM-1b** embeddings and the creators of **CatBoost** and **Optuna**, which were instrumental to this project’s success.

 ---

-## 📜 License

-This project is licensed under the MIT License.
-See `LICENSE` for more details.